KratosMultiphysics/Examples/structural_mechanics/use_cases/tensile_test_example/README.md

 ## Problem definition

 The problem consists on a [tensile test](https://en.wikipedia.org/wiki/Tensile_testing).
-Three different meshes have been created, in order to validate the computation of the internal energy dissipation, whcih depends on the element length.
+Three different meshes have been created, in order to validate the computation of the internal energy dissipation, which depends on the element length.

 - The hexahedra mesh: